Marshall upsets No. 8 ND 26-21; Freeman to 0-3 for Irish

 THE TAKEAWAY

-Marshall: Second-year coach Charles Huff, a former Alabama and Penn State assistant, assembled a roster heavy on Power Five transfers such as Labron from Florida State for the school’s first season in the Sun Belt.
+Marshall: Huff, a former Alabama and Penn State assistant, assembled a roster heavy on Power Five transfers such as Labron from Florida State for the school’s first season in the Sun Belt.
 It paid off with one of the biggest victories in school history.

 Notre Dame: The Irish offense showed it still has a lot of work to do, and the honeymoon period for Freeman is probably over.